Intilery/intilery.github.io/docs/sdk/android-trouble.md

     1.5.3
    ```

-3. Verify you are using the latest Intilery pods
+3. Verify you are using the latest Segment pods

    ```
     $ pod outdated